Body, Mind, Joy!

 For Whom: Anyone interested in skills of observation, creativity, mindfulness, and adaptability.
-Limited to 8 participants.
-Past participants have included artists, musicians, writers, health professionals, public speakers, and creative individuals.
+Limited to 12 participants.
+Past participants have included artists, musicians, singers, writers, health professionals, public speakers, and creative individuals.
+No previous experience needed.

 1. Reaction (Hand Game).
 We’ll study a simple children’s game that triggers interesting patterns of over-reaction, strong emotions, and bodily disconnection.
 This allows you to understand that nothing is ever purely physical or purely mental, and that body and mind are indeed inseparable.